dsheeler/CoverflowAltTab/README.md

 ## Installation

-#### Gnome-Shell
+### Gnome-Shell

 Easiest way to install the extension is via [extensions.gnome.org](https://extensions.gnome.org/extension/97/coverflow-alt-tab/), the official Gnome extension platform.
 Head over there and install CoverflowAltTab with one click by toggling the switch on the site.

-If you want to install it manually (e.g. to test the latest, probably unstable code), download the zip file by clicking the zip button on the upper part of this page and extract it.
+If you want to install it manually (e.g. to test the latest, probably unstable code):

+1. Download the zip file by clicking the zip button on the upper part of this page and extract it (or you can just clone the repository).
-  1. Copy the folder "CoverflowAltTab@dmo60.de" to `~/.local/share/gnome-shell/extensions/`.

-  2. Use the Extensions tool or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.

-or execute commands at the terminal:
+2. Install the extension locally by running the following command in Terminal:

-  - `make all` (With this command, the script installs this extension in the user directory)
+    - `make all`

-  - `make all LOCALINSTALL=true` (With this command, the script installs this extension in the /usr directory)

-#### Cinnamon
+### Cinnamon

 Not maintained anymore, unfortunately.
 However, pull requests are always welcomed.